An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Master equation with

-In this section, as an application of the theory proposed above, we discuss decoherence induced by nondissipative interactions with $H^{IS}_{\alpha \beta } =0$ for all $\alpha \ne \beta$.
-We first show that the proposed theory predicts this phenomenon for a generic (small) system $S$ (Sec.\ref{sect-result-here}).
-Then, we give a comparison between the prediction here and what is known by the random matrix theory (RMT) (Sec.\ref{sect-result-RMT}).
+In this section, we first show that the theory discussed in previous sections indeed predicts decoherence for a generic (small) system $S$ under generic nondissipative interactions (Sec.\ref{sect-result-here}).
+Then, we give a comparison between the prediction here and what is known in the specific situation in which the RMT is applicable (Sec.\ref{sect-result-RMT}).

-\subsection{Prediction of the theory here}
+\subsubsection{Prediction of the theory here}

-For simplicity, we neglect variation of the density of states within the energy window concerned.
-Making use of Eq.(\ref{ME-formal}) with $\LL$ in Eq.(\ref{LLk12}) and noting Eq.(\ref{hIE2-wff0}), one gets the following master equation for offdiagonal elements $\rho^S_{\alpha \beta}$ with $\alpha \ne \beta$,
+For the sake of simplicity in discussion, we neglect variation of the density of states within the energy window concerned.
+Making use of Eq.(\ref{ME-formal-ov}) with $\LL$ in Eq.(\ref{LLk12}) and noting Eq.(\ref{hIE2-wff0}), one gets the following master equation for offdiagonal elements $\rho^S_{\alpha \beta}$ with $\alpha \ne \beta$,

 where

 It is easy to solve the above equation and get the following exponential decay for the offdiagonal RDM elements,